 This function searches up and down a frequency for the strongest signal from the frequencies that carry the selected RDS category information.
 This can help you to find a station in your favorite category.
-To activate it, press and release either side (I◀◀ or ▶▶I) of the SKIP bar.
+To activate it, press and release either side (|◀◀ or ▶▶|) of the SKIP bar.
 You will see the selected RDS category name blinking while searching it.
 When the system finds a station, the selected RDS category name will be displayed again for about 5 seconds.

-If the system does not find a station, "NOTHING" will be blinking for about 5 seconds, then the system goes back to the last selected station.
+If the system does not find a station, "NOTHING" blinks for about five seconds, then the system goes back to the last selected station.